What Are Your Career Goals? Find the Answer

 ‘To work for a firm/company that helps me design automobiles and where I can hon my designing skills.’

 Remember that the goals for a person’s career may vary depending on each individual, yet think carefully of various factors that drive your personality.

-Once you have a clear and succinct description of your career goals, you will be able to answer ‘What are your career goals?’ the question in an interview.
+Once you have a clear and succinct description of your career goals, you will be able to answer the ‘What are your career goals?’ question in an interview.

 Here’s a good tip that can help you – take time to practice.
-The thing is, that practice answering questions about your career goals out loud helps you feel more comfortable during your interview.
+The thing is, that practicing answering questions about your career goals out loud helps you feel more comfortable during your interview.
 May success be yours!